 Here’s the junction of lanes, looking back at Heltor Rock.
 The lane to the right leads back to Bridford.
 This was taken with a compact Lumix camera I bought well over 10 years ago and forgot I had!
 It’s in no way comparable to my Canon (little dynamic range, noisy, cool colours), but has a nice little Leica lens which has its own qualities – I may use it again, but in fact my iPhone is sharper with better dynamic range!:

 The one mile (slightly longer I reckon) lane to Blackingstone Rock is lovely: it winds, dips and climbs like a roller coaster, although it is quite steep in a couple of places.
 I stepped aside for two delivery vans and a Land Rover, so I can’t complain that it was busy.
 Here’s another Lumix image as Blackingstone becomes more obvious ahead:

-Veering off the lane and to the left I climbed around from the front side of the tor to the back to meet the steps placed here in the 1870s; they make a quick climb the top of the Rock quite exhilarating on a windy day!
+Veering off the lane and to the left I climbed around from the front side of the Rock to the back to meet the steps placed here in the 1870s; they make a quick climb the top quite exhilarating on a windy day!

 From the top it’s easy to make out Heltor Rock to the east – it was, if anything, even windier on the top of this rock than Heltor, so I resisted using the tripod until it had calmed slightly, and most of the following images were made handheld at a high ISO.